-Among the 473 assessed land border crossing points monitored in 24 countries, territories or areas, the majority of the assessed locations were partially operational or fully closed (44% and 35% of the total, respectively), while 17 per cent of the assessed locations were fully operational (for more information, see Table 2.1).
+Among the 474 assessed land border crossing points monitored in 24 countries, territories or areas, the majority of the assessed locations were partially operational or fully operational (33% and 32% of the total, respectively), while 28 per cent of the assessed locations were fully closed and the remaining 7 per cent were reported as other (for more information, see Table 2.1).

-In total, 164 out of 473 assessed locations were completely closed, corresponding to 44% per cent of the total number of land border crossing points assessed in this region.
-Limitations on entry to and exit from a land border crossing point were the most frequent restrictive measures used to curb the spread of COVID-19 at land border crossing points: both restrictions were used in 78 and 76 per cent of assessed land border crossing points, respectively (see Table 4.1).
-Other restrictions that were imposed in the assessed land border crossing points were medical measures, such as quarantine or medical screening (in 19 per cent of the cases), restrictions imposed on specific nationalities (in 22% of the assessed land border crossing points), changes in visa requirements (6%), a medical certificate confirming a negative COVID-19 test result (6%).
-However, noticeably, other limitations were imposed in 46 per cent of assessed locations.
+Limitations on entry to and exit from a land border crossing point were the most frequent restrictive measures used to curb the spread of COVID-19 at land border crossing points: both restrictions were used in 72 and 71 per cent of assessed land border crossing points, respectively (see Table 4.1).
+Other restrictions that were imposed in the assessed land border crossing points were medical measures, such as quarantine or medical screening (in 19 per cent of the cases), restrictions imposed on specific nationalities (in 23% of the assessed land border crossing points), a medical certificate confirming a negative COVID-19 test result (10%) and changes in visa requirements (3%).
+However, noteworthily, other limitations were imposed in 50 per cent of assessed locations.

-As of 30 of April 2020, the most common duration of restrictions at assessed land border crossing points was 14 days to one month (44% of the cases), while 16 per cent of them will be in place for a duration between one to three months.
-Only 8 and 1 per cent of the restrictive measures will be in place for less than 14 days or more than three months, respectively.
+As of 28 of May 2020, the most common duration of restrictions at assessed land border crossing points was 14 days to one month (44% of the cases), while 14 per cent of the restrictive measures identified will be in place for a duration between one to three months.
+Only in 7 and 1 per cent of the assessed locations restrictive measures will be in place for less than 14 days or more than three months, respectively.

-The abovementioned measures had an impact on all categories of populations (see Table 3 and 3.1), with regular travellers being the mostly affected at 77 per cent of the assessed land border crossing points, followed by nationals (70%), irregular migrants (46%), returnees (23%), migrant workers (15%), refugee (10%), and finally IDPs (6%).
+The abovementioned measures had an impact on all categories of populations (see Table 3 and 3.1), with regular travellers being the mostly affected at 77 per cent of the assessed land border crossing points, followed by nationals (59%), irregular migrants (43%), returnees (21%), migrant workers (17%), refugees (14%), and finally IDPs (6%).